trixi-framework/TrixiParticles.jl/docs/src/development.md

   `kernel_gradient` instead of `ker_grad`.
   Standard SPH and time-integration notation is fine for local formula variables, e.g., `m_a`, `rho_b`, `v_ode`, and `u_ode`.
-- Comments start uppercase and end with a period.
+- Comments start uppercase and when they span multiple lines, they must end with a period.
 - Error messages start lowercase and do not have a period unless they contain multiple sentences.
 - Keep package-code imports centralized in `src/TrixiParticles.jl`.